-- Is it clear that the manager is supportive of the coaching process and the player and not just passing the buck because they have managed the player poorly?
+- Is it clear that the manager is supportive of the coaching process and the coachee and not just passing the buck because they have managed the coachee poorly?

-- Is the organisation one in which you can feel comfortable working with in line your own values and personal beliefs?
+- Is the organisation one with which you can feel comfortable working with inline your own values and personal beliefs?

-It is best practice, and usually mandatory as part of an organisational coaching process, to have a three-way contracting meeting between you, the player and their line manager.
-The purpose of this meeting, preferably face-to-face, is to make sure that all parties are aligned on what the coaching is for, what success will look like, the duration, and what are the ground-rules and boundaries.
+It is best practice, and usually mandatory as part of an organisational coaching process, to have a three-way contracting meeting between you, the coachee, and their line manager.
+The purpose of this meeting, preferably face-to-face, is to make sure that all parties are aligned on what the coaching is for, what success will look like, the duration, and what are the ground rules and boundaries.

-This allows the line manager to understand what you and the player will be focussing on and what outcomes might be expected from the coaching.
-It also gives them the opportunity to support the process by agreeing to give the player whatever time is required for the coaching in work hours, to offer their own supplementary coaching support if useful.
-It should be clear from this meeting what are the player’s Public Goals – these ae the expected, measurable performance outcomes from the coaching which all parties agree to, and which the sponsor/HR/Personnel department will hold on record.
+This allows the line manager to understand what you and the coachee will be focusing on and what outcomes might be expected from the coaching.
+It also gives them the opportunity to support the process by agreeing to give the coachee whatever time is required for the coaching during work hours, to offer their own supplementary coaching support if useful.
+It should be clear from this meeting what are the coachee’s Public Goals – these are the expected, measurable performance outcomes from the coaching that all parties agree to, and which the sponsor/HR/Personnel department will hold on record.

 It is also vital to be clear on the confidentiality boundary at this point.
-Coaching conversations are confidential between you, the coach, and the player.
+Coaching conversations are confidential between you, the coach, and the coachee.
 The line manager and any other third party or sponsor such as HR/Personnel must respect this.
-Unless you as coach must disclose something regarding the player due to illegality or concern for their welfare or safety or for that of others, the content of your conversations with your player are private.
-The expectation is that the player will share with their line manager and/or HR/Personnel department the relevant parts of the coaching conversations that have a bearing on the player’s goals, development, learning and their performance at work.
+Unless you as the coach must disclose something regarding the coachee due to illegality or concern for their welfare or safety or for that of others, the content of your conversations with your coachee is private.
+The expectation is that the coachee will share with their line manager and/or HR/Personnel department the relevant parts of the coaching conversations that have a bearing on the coachee’s goals, development, learning, and performance at work.

-Logistics, timing and duration should also be agreed.
+Logistics, timing, and duration should also be agreed upon.
 A summary of this contract can then be circulated to all involved to ensure clarity and alignment from the outset.
-A template for this may be available for HR/Personnel department.
+A template for this may be available for the HR/Personnel department.

-Coaching now continues between you and the player, with sessions usually lasting around two hours each and usually 3-4 weeks apart, occasionally longer.
-Meetings are preferably face-to-face but may be conducted by phone or skype or teleconference if necessary.
-A typical coaching assignment is 6-8 sessions in duration, though of course this can vary.
+Executive Coaching Programme now continues between you and the coachee, with sessions usually lasting around two hours each and usually 3-4 weeks apart, occasionally longer.
+Meetings are preferably face-to-face but may be conducted by phone, skype or teleconference if necessary.
+An effective coaching assignment is 6-8 sessions in duration, though, of course, this can vary.

-After session 3 or 4, a mid-programme review might be agreed between you, your line manager and the player to review progress towards the agreed goals.
-This is an opportunity for the player to share their learning, acknowledge their achievements so far, and to look ahead to the next coaching sessions.
-The three of you may also agree a variation in the original goals or one or more of you may wish to review or re-affirm the ground-rules of the assignment.
+After session 3 or 4, a mid-programme review might be agreed upon between you, your line manager and the coachee to review progress towards the agreed goals.
+This is an opportunity for the coachee to share their learning, acknowledge their achievements so far, and look ahead to the next coaching sessions.
+The three of you may also agree to a variation in the original goals or one or more of you may wish to review or re-affirm the ground rules of the assignment.
 This is called re-contracting.

-If the player achieves early success and reaches their goals after 4 or 5 sessions, then you and they may decide to end the coaching or to re-contract for further sessions to achieve other goals.
-This will be in conversation with both you, the player and the line manager and with HR/Personnel informed.
+If the coachee achieves early success and reaches their goals after 4 or 5 sessions, then you and they may decide to end the coaching or to re-contract for further sessions to achieve other goals.
+This will be in conversation with both you, the coachee and the line manager and with HR/Personnel informed.

-Once the pre-agreed number of coaching sessions is completed, there should be a final three-way meeting between you, the player and the line manager to discuss what the coaching has achieved, what the player has learned, and next steps they will take to embed their learning and performance improvement into their day-today work.
-This is also the opportunity for you as the coach to receive feedback from both the player and their line manager on the value that you added as coach.
-Re-contracting for further sessions can potentially be agreed at this point if appropriate.
+Once the pre-agreed number of coaching sessions is completed, there should be a final three-way meeting between the professional executive coach, the coachee, and the line manager to discuss what the coaching has achieved, what the coachee has learned, and the next steps they will take to embed their learning and performance improvement into their day-to-day work.
+This is also the opportunity for you as the coach to receive feedback from both the coachee and their line manager on the value that you added as a coach.
+Re-contracting for further sessions can potentially be agreed upon at this point if appropriate.